Header Image

 Staying active, not leaning back and not being distracted from fighting the stressor by pleasant pleasures and thus continuing the fight against the stressor is the stress benefit of dysphoria during inactivity.

-The purpose of dysphoria during inactivity seems to be to encourage the person affected to become active, to actively defend themselves against the stressor (“fight”) or to keep energy ready to flee (“flight”).
+The purpose of dysphoria during inactivity seems to be to encourage the person with ADHD to become active, to actively defend themselves against the stressor (“fight”) or to keep energy ready to escape (“flight”).

 If a person’s mood deteriorates whenever they become passive, this will encourage them (usually unconsciously, but very effectively) to become and remain active.
 Increased activity generally increases the likelihood of survival.

-The purpose is not to burden the affected person with a bad mood during their fight.
-A bad mood during activity would tend to reduce the performance of the activities and would have no control effect in favor of the probability of survival (away from passivity, towards activity).
+The purpose is not to burden the person with ADHD with a bad mood even during his or her struggle.
+A bad mood during activity would tend to reduce the performance of the activities and would have no controlling effect in favor of the probability of survival (away from passivity, towards activity).
 Dysphoria is therefore only present during inactivity.

 4.6.
 Stress benefits of listlessness